KillariDev/PrivateWorldDiscovery/README.md

 2) Explorer 2 knows about multiple rooms, represented as $𝑠𝑒𝑡_2=[𝐴,𝐶,𝐷,𝐸]$
 3) Using PSI, Explorer 1 can learn that Room A is in Explorer 2's set, without disclosing to Explorer 2 which room was queried.

 There's multiple protocols than can achieve PSI, I believe the simplest such protocol is [Diffie-Hellman based PSI](https://blog.openmined.org/private-set-intersection-with-diffie-hellman/).
 Diffie-Hellman based PSI can be found implemented in [ZheroTag](https://github.com/kilyig/ZheroTag/tree/main) game by [kilyig](https://github.com/kilyig).
-The game implements cryptographical Fog of War (FoW) with DH-PSI protocol.
-Kilyig also impements zero knowledge circuits for he DH-PSI protocol that are needed to ensure that the participants are cannot lie.
-DH-PSI works without them as well, but then the users need to be assumed to be honest.
+ZheroTag implements cryptographical Fog of War (FoW) with DH-PSI protocol.
+It also incorporates zero-knowledge circuits to ensure participants cannot cheat.

+While Diffie-Hellman-based PSI can function without zero-knowledge proofs, doing so requires assuming honest participants, which might not be practical in all scenarios.

-Our problem is very similar to the Fog of War problem, but not exactly the same, as in our world the world itself is under the Fog of War, not only the players.
+Although our problem is similar to the Fog of War scenario, there is a key difference: In our case, the world itself is obscured (Fog of War applies to the world structure), whereas in traditional FoW, only the players' movements and visibility are concealed.

 ### Using the PSI protocol
-In order to start performing Private Set Intersection, we need to find out what are the sets we need to be comparing.
-As a first thought you might think that we can compare the players current room cordinates to other player cordinates, but this is not correct.
-We need to compare the smallest information unit that we have, a pathway between the rooms.
-A room consists of 4 doors that are either open or closed.
-We also cannot first query for the doors, and then ask if they are open or closed, so we need to query all the possible combinations of the doors in the room at the same time.
-To query the completely state of a room ($x=5$, $y=5$), we need to query all the combinations:
+To effectively utilize the Private Set Intersection (PSI) protocol, we first need to determine the sets to compare.
+At first glance, it might seem logical to compare the coordinates of the current room with other explorers' known room coordinates, but this approach is insufficient.
+Instead, we need to compare the smallest unit of information available: pathways between rooms.

+A room consists of four doors, each of which can be open or closed.
+To maintain privacy and completeness, we cannot first query the existence of doors and then separately inquire about their states (open or closed).
+Therefore, we must query all possible combinations of door states in the room simultaneously.
+For example, to query the full state of a room at $(x = 5, y = 5)$ we would request the following:

 ```
 1) x = 5, y = 5, doorUp = open